How to Connect & Configure Your ecobee Smart Thermostat

 Once you’ve set your preferences in Guest Mode, navigate to Vacant Mode.

 This setting allows you to set the temperature range and fan run time when a guest is no longer at the property.
 You can set the temperature to a certain level, or choose to leave both the heating and cooling options disabled.

 Success!
 Your ecobee Thermostats are now connected and your settings are now in place for your guests!

 Need additional help and support?
-Check out the additional user guides on our blog.
-You can also get in touch with the Jervis Systems Support Team by submitting a request via the Support page in your account.
+Check out the additional user guides on our FAQ page.
+You can also get help by submitting a Support Request via your Jervis Systems dashboard.